 AC&S Mesothelioma Lawsuits

 Over a period of more than 20 years, starting in the early 1980s throughout 2002, AC&S dealt with over 200,000 mesothelioma and asbestos lawsuits.
-Consequently, the company filed for Chapter 11 bankruptcy protection and set up an asbestos trust to handle future claims.
+The company filed for Chapter 11 bankruptcy protection and set up an asbestos trust to handle future claims.

 At first, AC&S was denied bankruptcy protection in 2002 after a judge ruled that they were not giving enough compensation consideration to future victims.
 In 2007, AC&S applied again, but with a much higher trust fund amount than their previous attempt: $400 million.